Faculty of Business, Humanities and Social Sciences | School of Humanities and Social Sciences | Economics and International Studies

 PhD (Birmingham, UK); MA (Exeter, UK); BA (UNWE, Bulgaria)

-Valentina is a member of UACES and EISA, and an Associate of the Higher Education Academy.
+I am/ have been a member of several academic organisations, including BISA and UACES and am an Associate of the Higher Education Academy.

 Selected publications and conference papers